 The technologies required to support the issuance, maintenance, and handling of digital credentials are shaped by the legal requirements prescribing appropriate use.
-Many countries, regions, and even intergovernmental organizations are developing their own frameworks to address how governments may issue and consume digital credentials, with the European Union's General Data Protection Regulation (GDPR) and the second version of the Network Information Security (NIS2) directive serving as a template for security and privacy that other countries have looked to emulate, despite ongoing criticism that they do
+Many countries, regions, and even intergovernmental organizations are developing their own frameworks to

 6 "Should I Give My ID to a Dating Website/App? | PrivacyRights.Org," February 10, 2020.
 Accessed April 1, 2023. https://privacyrights.org/resources/should-i-give-my-id-dating-websiteapp.